J.H. France Refractories Co., Inc.

 J.H.
 France Refractories Co.
 Today

 In 2007, J.H.
 France Refractories Co. changed its name to Snow Shoe Refractories.
-The company currently supplies refractory bricks to consumers and businesses of all sizes and no longer uses asbestos in its products.
+The company supplies refractory bricks to consumers and businesses of all sizes and no longer uses asbestos in its products.

 If you worked with J.H.
 France products in the past, you might be at risk for asbestos illnesses.
 Contact a mesothelioma lawyer to learn about your legal options.